COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

-Curcumin is one of the many chemical constituents of the diferuloylmethane class of natural products (curcuminoids) derived from the rhizome of Curcuma longa L., an East Indian plant, commonly called turmeric.
+Curcumin is a member of the diarylheptanoid class of natural products (curcuminoids) derived from the rhizome of Curcuma longa L., an East Indian plant, commonly called turmeric.
 The other major curcuminoids present in turmeric are demethoxycurcumin, bisdemethoxycurcumin, and cyclocurcumin; together, they are termed the curcuminoid complex.
 The turmeric plant and preparations derived from it have a long history of therapeutic application in traditional Asian medicine.
 The crude and often dried plant material is widely consumed as a food additive, as part of curry spices, which typically contain numerous other ingredients.
 Turmeric and its preparations also have a long history of use as herbal medicines and dietary supplements, primarily to treat various inflammatory disorders.

 Significant confusion exists in the scientific biomedical literature, as well as the popular literature, about the meaning of curcumin.
 Consequently, one group has developed a classification scheme that is described below.

 Several companies distribute curcumin as a dietary supplement.
 In the United States, dietary supplements are regulated as foods, not drugs.
 Therefore, premarket evaluation and approval by the U.S. Food and Drug Administration (FDA) are not required unless specific disease prevention or treatment claims are made.
 The FDA can remove dietary supplements from the market that are deemed unsafe.
 Because dietary supplements are not formally reviewed for manufacturing consistency, ingredients may vary considerably from lot to lot.
 In addition, there is no guarantee that ingredients claimed on product labels are present at all or are present in the specified amounts.
 The FDA has not approved the use of curcumin as a treatment for cancer or any other medical condition.

 Categories of Curcumin-type Products